microsoft/FluidFramework/examples/hosts/hosts-sample/README.md

 When creating your new Fluid object also note that the API provides it access to the underlying loader.
 You can use this to follow similar attach steps as above to load objects within your objects.
 In this way your Fluid object can also serve as a host for other Fluid content.

+There are other packages which provide simple APIs to make use of the loader.
+For example `@fluidframework/base-host`.
+These may be better starting options when integrating the loader into your own code.
+But this example will show all the steps needed to create and use the Fluid loader.